rolecollective/rolecollective.github.io/ROLESymposium.md

 7. Dr. Vijay Ramjattan

-Symposium Day 1 Schedule (All times are in CST)
+Symposium Day 1 Schedule (All times are in CST) **There will be ASL interpreters and live captioning throughout the whole symposium. **

 | Time  | Topic |
 | ---   | ---   |
 |9:00  - 9:15  AM |	 Introduction by Ethan and Savi |